Path to the Pin

 • Calculate the yield on a potential investment

-You will also receive The CCIM Institute Financial Calculator, designed to effectively and efficiently provide investment scenarios for you and your clients.
+You will also receive the CCIM Financial Calculator, designed to effectively and efficiently provide investment scenarios for you and your clients.

 #PathtothePin Begins with the Core Courses